YOGA AND PILATES ARE DIFFERENT

 In yoga, depending on the style you’re upright for most of the session.
-The core is also worked in yoga, but classes don’t include counting or sets.
+The core is also worked on yoga, but classes don’t include counting or sets.

 Also, they both have a positive impact on each other.
 In pilates your core will be strengthened so this will provide you better balance in yoga; in yoga class, your flexibility will increase so you will be able to move bigger and deeper in Pilates.

 Pilates works from the center of your body outward.
-It pushes you to increases your self-awareness and work from your core, resulting in an improved body.
+It pushes you to increase your self-awareness and work from your core, resulting in improved body functionality.
 Yoga is more therapeutic and has a bigger impact on your emotional and spiritual health.
 In yoga classes, you can expect both physical practice and meditation practice.
 So, in pilates classes, don’t expect to focus on meditation.

 YOGA AND PILATES HAVE DIFFERENT IMPACT ON PREGNANCY

 Yoga and pilates are two popular and important classes in pregnancy.
 They have different impacts on the pregnancy period.
-If you do yoga when you are an expectant mother, you can sleep better, your stress and back pain level may reduce and the posture maintains healthy during pregnancy.
+If you do yoga when you are an expectant mother, you can sleep better, your stress and back pain level may reduce and your posture remains healthy during pregnancy.